-MAA and MITA has partnered with Wayne State University to offer Respirable Crystalline Silica training.
+MAA and MITA has partnered with Wayne State University to offer Respirable Crystalline Silice training.

-This program was developed though an OSHA Susan Harwood Training Grant and is designed for the construction industry (construction professionals including but not limited to workers, site superintendents, project managers, safety managers) to increase workers awareness of the serious health hazards of sities and provide the longitedge necessary for employee protections.
+This program was developed though an OSHA Staan Harwood Training Grant and is designed for the construction industry (construction professionals including but not limited to workers, site superintendents, preject managers, safety managers) to increase workers' awareness of the serious health hazards of sitica dust and provide the incruitedge necessary for employee protections.

-The training covers the new OSHA Standard on Respirable Crystalline Silica (29 CFR 1926.)
-IS3) and it aligns to increase workers' awareness on the serious health hazards associated with silica exposure and provide the knowledge necessary to perform work safely when there is allica exposure and ways to limit silica exposure.
+The training covers the new OSHA Standard on Respirable Crystalline Silks (29 CFR 1926.1153) and it alms to increase workers' awareness on the serious health huzards associated with silks exposure and provide the knowledge necessary to perform work safely when there is all a serious health huzards associated with silks exposure and provide the knowledge necessary to perform work safely when there is all a serious health huzards associated with silks exposure and provide the knowledge necessary to perform work safely.

-Trainees who complete all the training steps will be aligible to receive a certification.
+Trainees who complete all the training steps will be eligible to receive a certification.

-The cost for the training is provided by funds from the grant but space is fimited (max 50), so if you are interested please contact the (MAA office to register.
+The cost for the training is provided by funds from the grant but space is limited (max 30), so if you are interested please contact the MAA office to register.
 Space will be filled on first come basis.